The Association’s mission is to furnish financial assistance, to provide friendship and to promote the welfare and relief of elderly women.

 The mission’s motto, “not alms alone, but a friend” prevails as the core of what makes the Association’s work so compelling and compassionate.

-For over 150 years, the Association for the Relief of Aged Women of New Bedford’s mission of helping elderly women in need as friend has been preserved, fostered and managed by women who hold true to the guiding principles of its founding women led by Rachel Howland.
+For over 150 years, the Association for the Relief of Aged Women of New Bedford’s mission of helping elderly women in need as friends has been preserved, fostered and managed by women who hold true to the guiding principles of its founding women led by Rachel Howland.

 The Association for the Relief of Aged Women of New Bedford operates under the General Laws of Massachusetts as a private non-profit 501c(3).